yie1d/pydoll/docs/en/deep-dive/architecture/index.md

 ---

 !!! success "After Completing Architecture"
-    Once you understand these patterns, you'll see them everywhere in software engineering—not just Pydoll.
+    Once you understand these patterns, you'll see them everywhere in software engineering, not just Pydoll.
 These are **universal patterns** applied to browser automation:

     - Façade (Tab simplifies CDP complexity)
     - Observer (Event system for reactive code)